Give me 15 minutes, and I’ll show you how to get your next writing gig.

 - And more that you may not even know to ask—but I know to tell you!

 I know what it’s like to be in the early stages of writing and feel lost.
 But because I’ve worked successfully for many years, I know the way out and the way up.
 And now I coach people through this process.
+(Note: As a coach, I provide my best care but cannot guarantee outcomes for clients.
+I also do not represent any clients for which I currently work or may have worked in the past.)

 BOOK A FREE, 15-MINUTE CALL ON GETTING YOUR NEXT PAID WRITING JOB